cockroachdb/docs/src/current/v24.2/ui-overload-dashboard.md

 ## Admission Queueing Delay p99 – Foreground (Regular) CPU

-This graph shows the 99th percentile latency of requests waiting in the various Admission Control CPU queues, as tracked by the `admission.wait_durations.kv-p99`, `admission.wait_durations.sql-kv-response-p99`, and `admission.wait_durations.sql-sql-response-p99` metrics.
+This graph shows the 99th percentile latency of requests waiting in the various [admission control]({% link {{ page.version.version }}/admission-control.md %}) CPU queues, as tracked by the `admission.wait_durations.kv-p99`, `admission.wait_durations.sql-kv-response-p99`, and `admission.wait_durations.sql-sql-response-p99` metrics.
 There are separate lines for KV, SQL-KV response, and SQL-SQL response.

 - In the node view, the graph shows the delay duration for KV, SQL-KV response, and SQL-SQL response on the selected node.
 - In the cluster view, the graph shows the delay duration for KV, SQL-KV response, and SQL-SQL response across all nodes in the cluster.

 ## Admission Queueing Delay p99 – Store

-This graph shows the 99th percentile latency of requests waiting in the Admission Control store queue, as tracked by the `admission.wait_durations.kv-stores-p99` and the `admission.wait_durations.elastic-stores-p99` metrics.
+This graph shows the 99th percentile latency of requests waiting in the admission control store queue, as tracked by the `admission.wait_durations.kv-stores-p99` and the `admission.wait_durations.elastic-stores-p99` metrics.
 There are separate lines for KV write and elastic (background) write.

 - In the node view, the graph shows the delay duration of KV write and elastic (background) write on the selected node.
 - In the cluster view, the graph shows the delay duration of KV write and elastic (background) write across all nodes in the cluster.

 ## Admission Queueing Delay p99 – Background (Elastic) CPU

-This graph shows the 99th percentile latency of requests waiting in the Admission Control elastic CPU queue, as tracked by the `admission.wait_durations.elastic-cpu-p99` metric.
+This graph shows the 99th percentile latency of requests waiting in the [admission control]({% link {{ page.version.version }}/admission-control.md %}) elastic CPU queue, as tracked by the `admission.wait_durations.elastic-cpu-p99` metric.

 - In the node view, the graph shows the delay duration of KV write on the selected node.
 - In the cluster view, the graph shows the delay duration of KV write across all nodes in the cluster.

 ## Admission Queueing Delay p99 – Replication Admission Control

-This graph shows the 99th percentile latency of requests waiting in the Replication Admission Control queue, as tracked by the `kvadmission.flow_controller.regular_wait_duration-p99` and the `kvadmission.flow_controller.elastic_wait_duration-p99` metrics.
+This graph shows the 99th percentile latency of requests waiting in the replication [admission control]({% link {{ page.version.version }}/admission-control.md %}) queue, as tracked by the `kvadmission.flow_controller.regular_wait_duration-p99` and the `kvadmission.flow_controller.elastic_wait_duration-p99` metrics.
 There are separate lines for regular flow token wait time and elastic (background) flow token wait time.
 These metrics are indicative of store overload on replicas.

 - In the node view, the graph shows the wait duration of regular flow token wait time and elastic flow token wait time on the selected node.
 - In the cluster view, the graph shows the wait duration of regular flow token wait time and elastic flow token wait time across all nodes in the cluster.

 ## Blocked Replication Streams

-This graph shows the blocked replication streams per node in Replication Admission Control, separated by admission priority {regular, elastic}, as tracked by the `kvadmission.flow_controller.regular_blocked_stream_count` and the `kvadmission.flow_controller.elastic_blocked_stream_count` metrics.
+This graph shows the blocked replication streams per node in replication [admission control]({% link {{ page.version.version }}/admission-control.md %}), separated by admission priority {regular, elastic}, as tracked by the `kvadmission.flow_controller.regular_blocked_stream_count` and the `kvadmission.flow_controller.elastic_blocked_stream_count` metrics.
 There are separate lines for blocked regular streams and blocked elastic (background) streams.

 - In the node view, the graph shows the number of blocked regular streams and blocked elastic streams on the selected node.
 - In the cluster view, the graph shows the number of blocked regular streams and blocked elastic streams across all nodes in the cluster.